-This year I met up with my long lost brother from another.....daddy, and he's known as the Swamp Chef!
+Recently I met up with my long-lost brother from another.....daddy, aka the Swamp Chef!
 He showed up on Mom's doorstep one day and she welcomed him back into the family, and I must say he's a chip off the cypress tree block.
-He'd fit into a-rockin' Cajun ZZ Top lineup, but with a wooden stirring spoon instead of a guitar.
+He'd fit into a-rockin' Cajun ZZ Top lineup, slinging a wooden stirring spoon instead of a guitar.

 I know you are here for the recipes, too, and boy do I have a pirogue boatful.
-Between Mom and my Cajun line-cooking nephews, Matt and Zakk, I got that covered.
+Between Mom and my Cajun line-cooking nephews, Matt and Zak, I got that covered.

 The cheapest Cajun entree is Red Beans and Rice -- made by my Southern friend Miss Patti.
 She is a vegetarian with a menagerie of critters she keeps on her property just outside the city of New Orleans.

 For real New Orleans-style Red Beans, you should use the brand of beans called Camellia.
 But if you can't find them, it's okay to use any cheap red kidney beans.

 We always have a good time together and you will too watching us cook together.
 Recipe details are a click away, here.